photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 ![](img/advanced-settings.jpg)

 All [config options](../../getting-started/config-options.md) can be set in your `docker-compose.yml` or via command-line parameters as well.
-Manually changed values are stored in a config file.
+Manually changed values are saved in a config file.
 It is stored in the `storage/config` folder by default.

 ## Options